ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Introduction

 However, despite significantly improving the safety of LLMs with inference-time reasoning, the effectiveness of these approaches against state-of-the-art jailbreak attacks has not yet been thoroughly investigated.
-Recently, some powerful adaptive jailbreak methods based on LLM agents or reasoning, such as AutoDAN-Turbo~\cite{liu2025autodan} and Adversarial Reasoning~\cite{sabbaghi2025adversarial}, have been proposed.
-These techniques have been shown to effectively jailbreak even safety-aligned models by concealing the core intent behind the jailbreak to mislead the model into answering the harmful question.
+Recently, some powerful optimization-based jailbreak methods based on LLM agents or reasoning, such as AutoDAN-Turbo~\citep{liu2025autodan} and Adversarial Reasoning~\citep{sabbaghi2025adversarial}, have been proposed.
+These techniques are able to optimize jailbreak prompts to effectively jailbreak safety-aligned models by concealing the core intent behind.
+We named such jailbreak prompts the OOD jailbreak attacks.
+Figure~\ref{fig:advreason} indicates that conventional safety-aligned LLMs rely heavily on the distribution of safety data, rendering them vulnerable to OOD jailbreak attacks.
+Attacks like AutoDAN-Turbo and Adversarial Reasoning exploit this limitation by iteratively generating novel jailbreak prompts that exceed the model’s training distribution.
+Furthermore, emerging jailbreak techniques (e.g., FlipAttack~\citep{liu2024flipattack}) necessitate continuous retraining, which is a prohibitively expensive endeavor.
+This OOD vulnerability represents a fundamental challenge in LLM safety alignment.

-In this paper, we find that current reasoning-based safety-aligned LLMs still underperform against these adaptive jailbreak attacks since their reasoning is still ad-hoc: it does not mirror the structured, principle-driven way humans first infer a user’s genuine intent and then assess safety.
-As a result, we find that, through interaction with these models, adaptive jailbreak techniques can cloak malicious intent as benign sentences into the reasoning process via carefully crafted prompts, leading to misinterpretation of the core intent behind the jailbreak prompts.
-This results in ``hidden user intent'' during reasoning, which misleads the model’s subsequent safety analysis, as shown in Figure \ref{fig:overview}.
-For instance, wrapping a jailbreak prompt under the guise of being for ``educational purposes'' can trick the model into perceiving the core intent as benign, rather than recognizing the harmful behavior, ultimately resulting in harmful outputs.